Transforming the learning of each student in the Diocese of Parramatta.

 Catholic schools today

 Today, Catholic schools educate around one in four students in Western Sydney.
-Catholic Education Diocese of Parramatta is meeting the growing need for schooling in Western Sydney, as seen through our newest schools in Rouse Hill, Stanhope Gardens, Marsden Park and Gables (Box Hill).
+Catholic Schools Parramatta Diocese is meeting the growing need for schooling in Western Sydney, as seen through our newest schools in Rouse Hill, Stanhope Gardens, Marsden Park and Gables (Box Hill).

 Take a school tour